Ben's Engineering Blog

 </>

-Building a compiler to generate imperative calls is very simple:
+Building a compiler to generate imperative calls is then very simple:

 • Lookup element points (attributes, children, etc) that are of a type where the base useState is the same useState()[0] (type synthesis stores reverse references on objects)